 From the Great Depression’s earliest days, African Americans mobilized to protest for greater economic, social and political rights.
 In 1929, Chicago Whip editor Joseph Bibb organized boycotts of city department stores that refused to hire African Americans.
 The grassroots protests against racially discriminatory hiring practices worked, resulting in the employment of 2,000 African Americans.
 The “Don’t Buy Where You Can’t Work” boycotts and pickets soon spread to other cities across the North.

 The decade of the 1930s saw the growth of African American activism that presaged the Civil Rights Movement.
 In 1935, Mary McLeod Bethune organized the National Council of Negro Women, and the following year saw the first meeting of the National Negro Congress, an umbrella movement of diverse African-American organizations that fought for anti-lynching legislation, the elimination of the poll tax and the eligibility of agricultural and domestic workers for Social Security.
-Young African Americans in 1937 formed the Southern Negro Youth Congress that registered voters and organized boycotts.
+Young African Americans in 1937 formed the Southern Negro Youth Congress registered voters and organized boycotts.

 For decades prior to the Great Depression, African Americans had traditionally voted for the Republican Party, which was still seen as the party of emancipation from the days of Abraham Lincoln.
 The presidential election of 1932, however, saw a sea-change as African Americans began to switch their political allegiance to the Democratic Party.
 “My friends, go turn Lincoln’s picture to the wall,” Pittsburgh Courier editor Robert Vann implored African Americans in 1932.
 “The debt has been paid in full.”